ruggeri/tech-notes/ai/foundations-of-deep-learning.md

   folks on their path if the reward changed the best play value.
 * Of course, the problem is that there are too many actions that you could take.
+* It appears like Q-Learning is pretty tempermental.
+The problem is that the Q-function is being approximated by the neural network, and errors in the Q-function approximation are fedback into the system because of the recurrence relationship.
+That leads to potential explosion of errors.
+    * Karpathy recommends another technique called *policy gradients*.